Piotr1215/youtube/README.md

-# Repo for recording shorts on terminal
+# Repo for my YouTube Channel

+Long form and short form content

 Each `short` lives in its own directory and has a runnable `demo.sh` script.